 Piles of fresh fruit and Veg, Whole Peking Ducks that Smell Devine, fantastic Butchers, and incredibly fresh seafood can all be found along with LIVE seafood, LIVE Frogs and Turtles along with many unidentifiable creatures, some alive some dead.
 It can require a strong stomach to look around but it is an experience like no other.

 There a plentiful Shops selling a variety of Chinese herbs and traditional medicinal items.
-We are not huge believers in alternative medicine (understatement) but it’s part of the culture and these shops are fun to look around and are usually one of the good smelling shops to be found in Chinatown.
+We are not huge believers in alternative medicine but its part of the culture and these shops are fun to look around and are usually one of the good-smelling shops to be found in Chinatown.

-We are English and if there is one thing we know and love it’s tea!
-If one country can rival us on our Tea knowledge it’s China.
-Their tea is done all wrong but it’s still well worth checking out.
+We are English and if there is one thing we know and love its tea!
+If one country can rival us in our Tea knowledge it’s China.
+Their tea is done all wrong (from our English opinion anyway) but it’s still well worth checking out.
 You will find many Tea shops in Chinatown selling authentic teas of all types of tastes and flavors.

 Chinese Cuisine is one of China’s greatest gifts to the world (along with Paper, Printing, the Compass, and Gunpowder!) and while wandering around Chinatown you will be taken aback by the delicious (along with the less delicious) Smells that permeate the Area.
 Food is big business in Chinatown and it would not be right to visit without sampling a little or preferably a lot.